-7. By Being Loud and Proud With Social Media Strategy
+7. By Being Loud & Proud With Social Media Strategy

 Social media is another channel that Red Bull dominates with authority.

-Their Twitter and Instagram channels on the other hand focus on “wow” worthy images to promote shares and interaction with their fans.
+On the other hand, their Twitter and Instagram channels focus on “wow” worthy images to promote shares and interaction with their fans.

-Their ability to create dynamic social media posts that are so engaging it stops fans from scrolling past it is what makes them a social media success.
-Each media piece looks like their subject is in motion, which reflects the brand’s high energy aesthetic.
+Their ability to create dynamic social media posts that are so engaging it stops fans from scrolling past them makes them a social media success.
+Each media piece looks like its subject is in motion, which reflects the brand’s high-energy aesthetic.

-8. Bringing The Product To The Audience With Sponsorships and Events
+8. Bringing The Product To The Audience With Sponsorships & Events

 Finally, Red Bull’s sponsorship and events are the last part of their marketing strategy that seals the domination of their brand.
 Let’s break their efforts into three categories: